 - C.T.
 Meter Non-Payment – When service is discontinued to C.T., 480 Volt r, or 3-phase meter for non-payment, the actual cost, in addition to all previous billings shall be collected.

 - Service Disconnection Exceeding 6 Months – If service has been disconnected for 6 months or more, a state (L&I) inspection is required before reconnection.
 L&I inspectors may require wiring to be brought up to current codes.
 Also, before reconnection, we will inspect meter connections for safety and may require replacement at the customer’s expense.

 - Denying Access to Meter – When access to the meter is denied for any reason and service is disconnected at the source of supply, the prevailing cost of labor and materials will be charged for reconnection.
 If a crew is dispatched and the service issue is determined to be on the customer’s side of the meter service, the prevailing cost of labor and materials will be billed to the customer.

-- Maintaining Weatherhead and Related Equipment – It is the Corporation’s responsibility to maintain service to the weatherhead or URD meter base.
-It shall be the customer’s responsibility for equipment beyond the weatherhead or URD meter base, excluding meter.
+- Maintaining Weatherhead and Related Equipment – It is the Corporation’s responsibility to maintain service to the Weatherhead or URD meter base.
+It shall be the customer’s responsibility for equipment beyond the Weatherhead or URD meter base, excluding the meter.

 - After Service Hours – If an “After Service Hours” call (see ‘Business Hours’ above), is determined to be a customer problem, the prevailing cost will be billed to the customer.